 we wipe out more bees and other insects.
 However, today, it

 is believed that 1 in every 3 mouthfuls of food we eat in some way, is

 Then when you consider the wider environmental impact...... we can guess that we would lose species.
 But we don't know the potential effects of species loss.

 So much of what we take for granted, could be wiped out, relatively speaking, in the blinking of an eye before we understand its importance.
 Species that have been on this planet for thousands of years, could be gone in just a few years, largely because of the actions of humans.

 But we all need to act, and that means YOU AND ME doing our bit.
 There is no time to waste, no time to hang around and see if some-one else is going to sort out the mess.
-We all need to play our part to tackle what is OUR missing bees problem.
+We all need to play our part to tackle the 'missing bees' problem we are creating.
 Follow the links on this site, and find out how you can help bees:

 What can manufacturer patents tell us about the risks their chemicals pose to non-target insects?